RakV1342/test-exp-ns-vpx/README.md

 Usage:
 ---
-The exporter can be run as a standalone python script, built into a container or run as a pod in Kubernetes.
-The corresponding drop-downs explain how to deploy it in each of the manners.

 <details>
 <summary>1.
 Exporter Inside K8s Cluster</summary>
 <br>

 An image for the exporter will need to be built and loaded to docker on all the nodes.
 The image can be built using ```docker build -f Dockerfile -t ns-exporter:v1 ./```.
 Once loaded to docker on all the worker nodes, the following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
 ```